MicrosoftDocs/WSL/WSL/networking.md

 This isn't the default case in WSL 2.
 WSL 2 has a virtualized ethernet adapter with its own unique IP address.
 Currently, to enable this workflow you will need to go through the same steps as you would for a regular virtual machine.
 (We are looking into ways to improve this experience.)

-Here's an example PowerShell command to add a port proxy that listens on port 4000 on the host and connects it to port 4000 to the WSL 2 VM with IP address 192.168.101.100.
+Here's an example Windows command to add a port proxy that listens on port 4000 on the host and connects it to port 4000 to the WSL 2 VM with IP address 192.168.101.100.

 ```powershell
 netsh interface portproxy add v4tov4 listenport=4000 listenaddress=0.0.0.0 connectport=4000 connectaddress=192.168.101.100